ShadowXPAEdu/.github/profile/README.md

 # About

 This organization holds most of the projects made during my ([@ShadowXPA](https://github.com/ShadowXPA)) academic career.
+It also includes projects done with colleagues.

 ## Repositories